DS 101 — INTRODUCTION TO TEXTILE DESIGN

 2 credits.

 Addresses the multi-disciplinary production of a student-centered, student-driven design and fashion event.
 Topics include, creative direction, strategic marketing, stage and performance, visual communication, event organization, audience engagement and event production.
-Students in this class will gain knowledge, skills and hands-on experience implementing a large-scale art event.
+Gain knowledge, skills and hands-on experience implementing a large-scale art event.
 Emphasizes teamwork and fosters multi-disciplinary appreciation.

 DS 299 — INDEPENDENT STUDY